thelastpickle/stress-operator/README.md

 * [Operator SDK](https://github.com/operator-framework/operator-sdk) >= 0.9.0

 ## Installation
-You need to clone the repo.
+You need to clone this git repo.
 The operator is installed by running the Makefile.

-This project uses Go modules.
+The project uses Go modules.
 If you clone the repo under `GOPATH` then make you the `GO111MODULE` environment variable set:

 ```
 $ export GO111MODULE=on